OValery16/Language-Translation-with-deep-learning-/README.md

 To conclude, our network learnt the basic concept of english/french, but it still requires two things:

 1. A longer training time
-2. A deeper architecture, such as more LSTM cell
+2. A deeper architecture, such as more LSTM cells